 Artist: Armando Minjarez

-A monochromatic wall that displays floral foliage.
+A dark blue wall that displays colorful floral foliage.

 Evergreen collaboration area mural images